dgaydukov/cert-spring5/files/spring5.md

 ```

 There are 3 implementations of `DataSource` (all of them are not connection pools, so you can use it only for testing purpose and never in production)
+* `SimpleDriverDataSource` - provides direct `java.sql.Driver` usage which helps in resolving general class loading issues with JDBC.
+We have to load driver with `setDriverClass`
 * `DriverManagerDataSource` - Simple implementation of the standard JDBC DataSource interface, configuring the plain old JDBC DriverManager via bean properties, and returning a new Connection from every getConnection call.
 We can set just driver class name with `setDriverClassName`.
+But you can create it without driver class name, using `public DriverManagerDataSource(String url, String username, String password)` constructor.
+It will deduce driver from url.
 * `SingleConnectionDataSource` - (extends `DriverManagerDataSource`, implement `SmartDataSource`) - use single connection without closing it
-* `SimpleDriverDataSource` - Similar to DriverManagerDataSource except that it provides direct Driver usage which helps in resolving general class loading issues with the JDBC DriverManager within special class loading environments such as OSGi.
-We should set driver class with `setDriverClass

 Although you can write your own implementation of `RowMapper` for each entity, if your db columns correspond to your model, you can
 use one of default impl like `BeanPropertyRowMapper`, or if you need to get a map (key - columns, value- values) you can use `ColumnMapRowMapper`.